 If you choose, you can generally repay any portion of a qualified hurricane distribution that is eligible for tax-free rollover treatment to an eligible retirement plan.
 Also, you can repay a qualified hurricane distribution made on account of hardship from a retirement plan.
-However, see Exceptions below for qualified hurricane distributions you cannot repay.
+However, see Exceptions on page 2 for qualified hurricane distributions you cannot repay.